IN THIS ARTICLE

 In brain or spinal injury, the sympathetic trunk stops working and blood vessels dilate and result in blood pooling away from the heart.
 Since there isn't enough blood returning to the heart, the heart has a hard time pumping blood through the body.

 Treatment includes fluids and medications to increase the tone in the blood vessel walls.

 Hypoglycemic Shock and Hyperglycemia

 High or low blood sugars are almost always associated with diabetes.
-In people with diabetes, the body does not make enough insulin to permit glucose to enter the cells for aerobic metabolism.
-As treatment, insulin needs to be injected, or medication needs to be taken to boost the body's lower insulin production.
+In people with diabetes, the body does not make enough insulin to permit glucose to enter the cells for aerobic metabolism, or the cells are resistant to the effects of insulin.
+As treatment, insulin needs to be injected, or medication needs to be taken to boost the body's lower insulin sensitivity.
 There must be a balance between how much medication is taken and how much food is eaten.

 If not enough food is ingested, then the blood sugar drops (hypoglycemia) and no glucose is available to enter the cells, even if there is enough insulin to permit glucose to enter the cells.
 The brain is very susceptible to low blood sugars, and coma has a very quick onset.
 Treatment is providing sugar.
 If the person is awake enough to swallow, a sugar solution by mouth is used, otherwise, intravenous fluids containing glucose are provided.
 If the lack of sugar was of short duration, the person will awaken almost immediately after treatment.
 If blood sugars remain low for prolonged periods of time, the brain's ability to recover is potentially lost.